WeCanCodeIT/CSlides/src/testing/fizzbuzz/index.md

 }
 ```

-ctrl + u + l to run the test.
+ctrl + R + A to run the test.
 It will fail.
 This is the Red step in the "Red, Green, Refactor" loop.

 ## Getting to Green